-Master of Science in Nursing with an Emphasis in Healthcare Quality and Patient Safety
+Master of Science in Nursing with an Emphasis in Nursing Education the candidate's initial prelicensure degree (Associates in Science of Nursing, Associates Degree in Nursing, or Bachelor of Science in Nursing) is from an accredited nursing school that is not currently under investigation for, or previously found to have committed fraud by a law enforcement agency, in connection with conferring fraudulent degrees, and/or issuing fraudulent transcripts.

-- 1. All MSN candidates must meet the GCU's Master's Admission Requirements and provide evidence establishing the candidate's initial prelicensure degree (Associates in Science of Nursing, Associates Degree in Nursing, or Bachelor of Science in Nursing) is from an accredited nursing school that is not currently under investigation for, or previously found to have committed fraud by a law enforcement agency, in connection with conferring fraudulent degrees, and/or issuing fraudulent transcripts. - a.
+Master of Science in Nursing with an Emphasis in Healthcare Quality and Patient Safety a.
 Candidates' transcripts must reflect a cumulative grade point average of 3.0 or above.
 All MSN applicants who have graduated or are transferring from an institution that only provides pass/fail grades (no GPA) on transcripts, may only be admitted and fully accepted from those institutions who provide disclosures indicating that a passing grade is equivalent to a B or better.